E-commerce 10 min read

 Fixing Google Merchant Center Issues

-Quick & Easy Fixes for Google Merchant Center
+Quick & Easy Fixes for Google Shopping Problems & Google Merchant Center

 Product Identifiers

 Google uses two of the three product identifiers to match your products.
 These are: GTIN, MPN and Brand.
-MPN is your manufacturers part number, this is the code companies usually use to manage their stock.
-GTIN is the number often seen coupled with your barcode and brand is the manufacturer.
+MPN is your manufacturers part number – this is the code companies usually use to manage their stock, GTIN is the number often coupled with your barcode, and brand is the manufacturer.

 GTIN (Global Trade Item Number) is the barcode or the EAN-13.
 It’s the most commonly used barcode in Europe.
-Google uses this to ensure you’re showing up for the right searches as these are unique to each product.
+These are unique to each product and Google uses this to ensure you’re showing up for the right searches.
 Google actively limits products that are missing a GTIN, unless the products are bespoke or made to order.

 Imagine you’re selling a product cheaper than Amazon or another large trusted e-commerce retailer.
-If your product is missing key identifiers like GTIN and Brand, Google will focus on showing your product in searches based on the product title alone.
-This mean it won’t show your product side-by-side with the likes of Amazon and you’ll be missing out on potential sales.
+If your product is missing key identifiers like GTIN and brand, Google will focus on showing your product in searches that are based on the product title alone.
+This means it won’t show your product side-by-side with the likes of Amazon and you’ll be missing out on potential sales.

 My products don’t have barcodes (GTINs)